 “To accelerate our progress toward that goal, it’s critical that we seek out, attract, partner with and invest in the most innovative startups in health care.

 “In a remarkably short time, Busy has built a world-class venture team and made Humana a prominent and respected partner in the health industry.
 Our members are already reaping the rewards of the investments and collaborations Busy and her team have identified, established and continue to grow.”

-Based in California and reporting to chief innovation officer Chris Kay, she was previously a managing director of Citi Ventures and led large-scale innovation efforts as the global head of US-listed bank Citigroup’s DesignWorks before joining Humana in 2015.
+Based in California and reporting to chief innovation officer Chris Kay until his departure last year to set up CEK Ventures when she stepped up as CIO, she was previously a managing director of Citi Ventures and led large-scale innovation efforts as the global head of US-listed bank Citigroup’s DesignWorks before joining Humana in 2015.

 At Humana, Burr has founded the company’s Silicon Valley office and built a world-class team and reputation in healthcare venturing and innovation in the space of a year – a remarkably short time.

-She said: “I am inspired by and proud of the team we have built…from amazing investor leaders (Saurabh Bhansali was recognized as a GCV Rising Star this year!), to a team of outstanding researchers, product developers, designers and other innovators who are champions and advocates for our startup partners, guiding them through the complexity of working with a large Fortune company.
+She said for last year’s award: “I am inspired by and proud of the team we have built…from amazing investor leaders (Saurabh Bhansali was recognised as a GCV Rising Star !), to a team of outstanding researchers, product developers, designers and other innovators who are champions and advocates for our startup partners, guiding them through the complexity of working with a large Fortune company.
 We have worked tirelessly to change internal processes like onboarding in order to move at Silicon Valley speed.
 We have also created an enterprise wide ‘Discovery Network’ connecting people across Humana who are engaging with startups in order to provide more seamless connectivity for our startup partners.

 “While we are proud of our investments and the work we do with our startup partners, my proudest moments this year have come from the time my team has spent with our members.